Porthleven: Lifeboat

 Due to the prevailing westerly winds, it was easy for a ship under sail to be trapped in Mount's Bay and wrecked nearby.
 The Royal National Lifeboat Institution opened Porthleven Lifeboat Station in 1863.
 A boat house was built at Breageside, from where the boat was taken to the water on a carriage.
 The Agar Robartes was replaced by the Charles Henry Wright (named after the donor) in November 1882.
 A boat house on the west side of the harbour entrance was opened in 1894, with a slipway to ease launching.
 The station was closed in 1929, as the neighbouring stations at and had been equipped with motor lifeboats that could cover the whole bay.
 The slipway was dismantled and the boat house used as a store for a while.
 It has since become the Shipwreck Centre museum.

 Protected areas

 Three of the four Sites of Special Scientific Interest (SSSI) close to Porthleven, and the Geological Conservation Review (GCR) sites are designated for their geological interest.
 They are Porthleven Cliffs SSSI, Porthleven Cliffs East SSSI, and Wheal Penrose SSSI.
 The Giant's Rock, within Porthleven Cliffs SSSI, is a glacial erratic of unknown origin and unknown means of arrival, is near the entrance of Porthleven harbour.
 Wheal Penrose SSSI is a disused lead mine 550 yd to the south with "examples of typical lead zone mineralisation".
+All land within Wheal Penrose SSSI is owned by the local authority.
 The fourth, Loe Pool, is Cornwall's largest natural lake, formed by a barrier beach known as Loe Bar which dams the River Cober.

 Porthleven (like almost a third of Cornwall) lies within the Cornwall Area of Outstanding Natural Beauty (AONB).